1991–92 Chicago Bulls season

 The 1991–92 Chicago Bulls season was the 26th season for the Chicago Bulls in the National Basketball Association.
-The Bulls entered the regular season as defending NBA champions, having defeated the Los Angeles Lakers in the 1991 NBA Finals in five games, and winning their first NBA championship in franchise history.
-The 1991-92 Bulls team are widely regarded as one of the greatest teams of all time.
+The Bulls entered the regular season as the defending NBA champions, having defeated the Los Angeles Lakers in five games in the 1991 NBA Finals, and winning their first ever NBA championship in franchise history.
 Early into the regular season, the Bulls traded Dennis Hopson to the Sacramento Kings in exchange for Bob Hansen after the first two games.

-Coming off their first ever championship, the Bulls had a very successful season winning 14 consecutive games after a 1–2 start to the regular season.
-The team later on posted a 13-game winning streak in January, which led them to a 37–5 start, and held a 39–9 record at the All-Star break.
-The Bulls finished in first place in the Central Division with a league-best 67–15 record, earned the first seed in the Eastern Conference, and qualified for the NBA playoffs for the eighth consecutive year.
+Coming off their first ever championship, the Bulls got off to a 1–2 start to the regular season, but then posted a 14-game winning streak between November and December afterwards.
+The team later on posted a 13-game winning streak in January, which led them to a 37–5 start to the season, and held a 39–9 record at the All-Star break.
+The Bulls posted an eight-game winning streak in March, and finished in first place in the Central Division with a league-best 67–15 record, earning the first seed in the Eastern Conference, and qualifying for the NBA playoffs for the eighth consecutive year.

 Michael Jordan captured his sixth straight scoring title, averaging 30.1 points, 6.4 rebounds, 6.1 assists and 2.3 steals per game, and was named to the All-NBA First Team, and was also named the NBA Most Valuable Player of the Year for the second consecutive year, and for the third time.
 In addition, Scottie Pippen averaged 21.0 points, 7.7 rebounds, 7.0 assists and 1.9 steals per game, and was named to the All-NBA Second Team, while Horace Grant provided the team with 14.2 points, 10.0 rebounds and 1.6 blocks per game, and B.J.
 Armstrong contributed 9.9 points and 3.2 assists per game off the bench.
 Meanwhile, Bill Cartwright provided with 8.0 points and 5.1 rebounds per game, John Paxson and Stacey King both contributed 7.0 points per game each, and Will Perdue averaged 4.5 points and 4.1 rebounds per game.
 Jordan and Pippen were also both named to the NBA All-Defensive First Team.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Jordan and Pippen were both selected for the 1992 NBA All-Star Game, as members of the Eastern Conference All-Star team, while head coach Phil Jackson was selected to coach the Eastern Conference.
 Meanwhile, three-point specialist Craig Hodges won the NBA Three-Point Shootout for the third consecutive year.
 Pippen also finished in ninth place in Most Valuable Player voting, and Jordan and Pippen both finished tied in third place in Defensive Player of the Year voting, while Jackson finished in third place in Coach of the Year voting.